mbaumer/us_hep_funding/docs/_states/MI.md

 [Back to top](#top)
 ## MI-06 -- Rep. Fred Upton (R) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-06)
 ### Committees
-Fred Upton is the #2 Democrat on the House Committee on Energy and Commerce
+Fred Upton is the #2 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```